jbhopkins/bioxtasraw/docs/source/tutorial/s1_kratky.rst

 #.
 Right click on the plot and select “Export Data As CSV” to save the dimensionless data
     for further processing or plotting with another program.

 #.
-Click the Close button to close the Normalized Kratky Plot window.
+Click the Close button to close the Dimensionless Kratky Plot window.

 .. |kratky_png| image:: images/kratky.png